angheteja2020/mining-safety-app/README.md

 ## 📧 Support

-If you encounter any issues, please check the Troubleshooting section or consult your instructor.
+If you encounter any issues, please check the Troubleshooting section or consult me.

 ---